NeosIT/enrichpdf/README.md

-## WatchOCR Web-API
+## Enrich Web-API

-A Web-API for WatchOCR.
+A Web-API for EnrichPDF.